Chapter Eighteen

 FRANCESCA

 I stood at the edge of the paddock, watching Matt engage with an eager reporter.
-He'd done amazing in qualifying yesterday, which meant he was leading the grid this afternoon.
+He'd done brilliantly in qualifying yesterday, which meant he was leading the grid this afternoon.
+The atmosphere was perfect, and the buzz of excitement for Matt's return to the competition was tangible.

 "So, I know you're starting first today," the reporter began.
 "But could you put that to beginner's luck?
 Or should I say post-accident luck?"